-If you are dissatisfied with the results of the Informal Procedure, or feel that informal discussion is inappropriate to the situation, then you should speak to a Senior member of staff, or you may hand a formal written complaint to the relevant Housestaff, the Deputy Heads or the Deputy Warden.
-Such a complaint will normally receive a written reply within 48 hours, and if necessary, may be referred to the Internal Review Panel, which may ask to hear the case.
-The Panel will consist of the Deputy Warden and the School Chaplain.
-This group will report to the Warden, recommending any action that might be appropriate.
+If you are dissatisfied with the results of the Informal Procedure, or feel that informal discussion is inappropriate to the situation, then you should speak to a Senior member of staff or you may hand a formal written complaint to relevant Housestaff, the Sub Wardens or the Warden.
+Such a complaint will normally receive a written reply within 48 hours, and if necessary may be referred to the Internal Review Panel, which may ask to hear the case.
+The Panel will consist of the Sub Wardens and the School Chaplain.
+This group will report to the Warden recommending any action that might be appropriate.

-You can also raise a serious complaint with the Care Inspectorate, but for most routine matters, they would refer it back to the College to deal with.
+You can also raise a serious complaint with the Care Inspectorate but for most routine matters they would refer it back for the College to deal with.